-We’re a badass, bicoastal team – so when a client is looking for ways to better engage their people around the country or the globe, the first piece of advice we give them is to tap into empathy.
+We’re a badass, bicoastal team so when a client is looking for ways to better engage their people around the country or the globe, the first piece of advice we give them is to tap into empathy.
 What do we mean?
-It’s about considering someone else’s work experience when it comes to time zones, the mix of face-to-face communications versus emails or Slack messages, and so on.
+It’s about considering someone else’s work experience when it comes to time zones, the mix of face-to-face communications vs. emails or Slack messages, and so on.
 Showing empathy to your team is also about inclusion.
 Engaging in the right ways with your people can be a huge step forward in showing that you are a truly inclusive company.

 Here are six ways to infuse some empathy into your employee experience and ensure you’re including everyone:

 - Know the purpose of each internal comms channel and when to use it.
 Even though this is a communications fundamental and second nature for most of you, check yourself on it, especially as you introduce new workplace collaboration tools.
 Are you relying on Slack when you really should just pick up the phone?
 Most of the time it’s okay for someone to respond during working hours in their time zone, but sometimes it is important to communicate in real time.
 Do you have instances when you can see people face-to-face?
 Onboarding new hires or big, company moments are great opportunities to be in-person.

 - Take some time for a fun exercise: build personas!
 Think about the typical employee in your Tokyo office, in Dublin, or in New York, or the person who works from home in Houston.
 Ask yourself, “Am I doing everything possible to include them?”
 For instance, if you work out of the main office, don’t post HQ-specific content to your #general Slack channel.
 Another thing: be sure to add functionality to your intranet’s calendar so people only see events that are happening in their location.
 Even consider what time you send emails or schedule video calls—time zones matter!
 It’s especially important when you’re sharing company-wide news or hosting a virtual All Hands.